M4urici0GM/m4urici0gm/README.md

 - :purple_heart: Just a developer willing to pass forward my knowledge, love to see people learning how to code
 - :heart: .NET Core React.js, React Native, Docker.
 - :fire: Rust, C#, Javascript, Typescript, Java (And any other language that is needed)
-- :books: Neural networks with C++ :heart:
+- :books: System design and software with Rust :heart:

 ---